peter-evans/paseto-lua/README.md

 - v2 local authentication (Blake2b and XChaCha20-Poly1305)
 - v2 public authentication (Ed25519 signatures)

+This implementation doesn't currently support the v1 protocol.
+However, please note that v1 is recommended only for legacy systems that cannot use modern cryptography.

 ## Installation

 This Lua module depends on the [Sodium crypto library (libsodium)](https://github.com/jedisct1/libsodium).